Dr. Drum Review

 Dr. Drum is an affordable, but very limited, entry level digital beat making software.
-It’s not as good as most other options, but it is very cheap.
-If you don’t want to spend a lot of money, it might be a good choice for you.
+It’s not as good as most other options, but it is very cheap/affordable.

-Should You Buy: Maybe – it’s not great but it’s pretty good – especially for beginners that don’t want a steep learning curve and want to spend less than $50 on beat making software.
-But if you can afford more, we honestly recommend trying Magix Music Maker instead.
+Should You Buy: Probably NOT – it’s not great but it’s ok – especially for beginners that don’t want a steep learning curve and want to spend less than $30 on beat making software.
+But if you can afford a tiny bit more, we honestly recommend trying Magix Music Maker instead (read full review here).